tmux-plugins/tmux-copycat/README.md

 # Tmux copycat

-Adds "copycat mode" to Tmux.
-Enables:
+This plugin strives to reduce mouse usage with Tmux.
+It enables:

 - regex searches
 - search result highlighting
 - predefined searches

-You can finally stop using mouse with Tmux!

-### Usage
+It works even better when paired with [tmux yank](https://github.com/bruno-/tmux_yank).

 #### Search

 - `prefix + /` - regex search (strings work too)

-Example searches entries:
+Example search entries:

-- `foo` - searchs for string `foo`
+- `foo` - searches for string `foo`
 - `[0-9]\\+` - regex search for numbers (**notice `+` is escaped with 2 x `\`**)

 Grep is used for searching.<br/>